 All I know is that I would go trap shooting with my dad while his friends cheered me on and coached my technique.
-After a round, we would sit, catch up with our friends and the occasional gentleman would walk-up to my dad to say how impressive it is that I get out and do those kinds of things with him.
+After a round, we would sit and catch up with our friends, and the occasional gentleman would walk up to my dad to say how impressive it is that I get out and do those kinds of things with him.

 I never felt offended, rather I wore these comments with a sense of pride that I attribute to my personality.
 Even to this day, my boyfriend hears comments like, “It’s so awesome your lady hunts and fishes with you.
 I could never convince mine to do that!”

 I know some women get offended by these comments and respond to them with frustration and anger.